jsmil112/pizzeria/README.md

 # Pizzeria

-A mock e-store for a Pizza delivery company created with a 1 week time constraint.
+A Javascript/React based mock e-store for a Pizza delivery company created with a 1 week time constraint.
 The app uses the repo [pizzeriaAPI](https://github.com/jsmil112/pizzeriaAPI) for all server requests.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Deployed Project